 This would not be the case if you made widgets, but because you do knowledge work, you have to define your own work.

 To be truly productive, you have to do the work that helps you fulfill your purpose, your mission.
 You have to do the work that gives your life meaning.
 You have to continually do the few things necessary to move you ever close to the goals you’ve defined for yourself.
 This doesn’t mean you ignore whatever captures your attention.
-This is the work that fuels you, that allows you to be productive, leaving those distractions for their proper time, and keeping you on course in the other areas of your life–in spite of internal distractions.
+This is the work that fuels you, that allows you to be productive, leaving those internal distractions examples for their proper time, and keeping you on course in the other areas of your life–in spite of internal distractions.